JulekNowackiAppliscale/labs-landing/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Unblock your team boost your time to production
+      text: 'Unblock your team boost your time to production, have a nice day!'
       color: text-dark
       type: TitleBlock
-    subtitle: Subtitle goes here
+    subtitle: Sustainable building
     text: >
       Have a nice day!
 A Netlify Create website is a git repo that you own.
       Every code commit is instantly reflected in the visual editor and since